Strettons Area

 ANNUAL REPORTS

 If you would like to read more about the objectives, methods and results of the Red Grouse count, see the download links for years 2012 to 2021.
-Note that there was no survey in 2020.
+Note that there was no survey in 2020, and no report was produced in 2022, because of inadequate Grouse activity to analyse.

 Annual reports include the cumulative results from previous years.